panosc-portal/helm-charts/api-service/README.md

 resources|Custom resource configuration for the accountService pod | {}
-logLevel| Log level of the accountService ( debug, info, warn, error | debug global.namespace.name | Name of namespace in witch the microservice will be installed (namespace must be already created) | default global.database.host| Database hostname | global.database.port| Database port | 5432 global.database.type| Database type (oracle, postgres, mariadb ...) | postgres global.database.log| Boolean to activate or not database logs | false global.database.sync| Boolean to activate or not database synchronisation | false global.database.accountService.username| Username to access the accountService microservice database | account-service global.database.accountService.password| Password to access the accountService microservice database global.database.accountService.databaseName| Database name for the accountService microservice | account-service global.database.accountService.schema| Database schema for the accountService microservice (if definable) | account-service
+logLevel| Log level of the accountService ( debug, info, warn, error | debug global.namespace.name | Name of namespace in witch the microservice will be installed (namespace must be already created) | default global.accountService.host | Hostname of the accountService | account-service global.accountService.port | Port of the webApi for the accountService | 3000 global.cloudService.host | Hostname of the apiService | api-service global.cloudService.port | Port of the webApi for the apiService | 3000

 # Use the service